SynthDAO/snx-limit-orders/specs/Contracts.md

 This function cancels a previously submitted and unexecuted order by the same `msg.sender` of the input `orderID`.

 1. Requires the order `submitter` property to be equal to `msg.sender`.
-2. Requires the order `executed` property to be equal to be `false`.
-3. Refunds the order's `sourceAmount` and deposited `msg.value`
+2. Refunds the order's `sourceAmount` and deposited `msg.value`
-4. Deletes the order using from the `orders` mapping.
+3. Deletes the order using from the `orders` mapping.
-5. Emits a `Cancel` event for node operators including the `orderID`
+4. Emits a `Cancel` event for node operators including the `orderID`

 #### executeOrder